Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 3. Wash your hands with soap.

-5. Rotate the tracheostomy lock to the “up” position.
+5. Turn the tracheostomy lock to the “up” position.

-6. Take the ears of the inner tube with your index finger and thumb, firmly fix in your hand.
+6. Take the lugs of the inner tube with your index finger and thumb and secure them tightly in your hand.

-7. Fix the plate of the outer tube of the tracheostomy in the hand.
+7. Fix the plate of the outer tracheostomy tube in your hand.

 8. Remove the inner tube of the device.

-9. Immerse the item in a soda solution, preheated to 45 degrees.
+9. Dip the part into a soda solution preheated to 45 degrees.

-10. Scrub the inside of the outer tracheostomy tube with a brush to clear it of mucus and crusts.
+10. Use a brush to clean the inside of the outer tracheostomy tube to clear it of mucus and crusts.

-12. Dry the tube with a sterile towel.
+12. Dry the tube using a sterile cloth.

-14. Moisten a gauze cloth in glycerine, lubricate the outer part of the inner tube.
+14. Soak a gauze pad in glycerin and lubricate the outer part of the inner tube.

 15. Shake the part so that no drops of glycerin remain on it.

-17. Fix the part by moving the lock of the tracheostomy to the “down” position.
+17. Fix the part by moving the tracheostomy lock to the “down” position.

 19. Wash your hands with soap.

-A tracheostomy can provide breathing for a long time, but the patient should properly handle the device after surgery.
-In addition to the timely cleaning of the tube, you should take note of the following tips:
+A tracheostomy can provide breathing for a long time, but the patient should handle the device correctly after surgery.
+In addition to timely cleaning of the tube, you should take note of the following tips:

 • buy a humidifier;